|Andy with medal and bike after Ride London 2014 – here's to next year!|

 80 miles covered and the rain had stopped.
 It even started to warm up so I took off my coat and continued, showing off my SCMSTC tee shirt and managing to pick up a bit of a tan in the process.
 There was hot sun as I cycled back through Kingston and Putney and the spectators were fantastic – as they had been all day, cheering me and my fellow riders on.
 With the weather vastly improved, more spectators took to the streets and their encouragement kept me going.

 The euphoric feeling I was getting as I cycled through Whitehall and rounded Trafalgar Square was incredible.
-The finish line at The Mall lie ahead and as I crossed the finish line I realised that this was easily the hardest charity event I had ever done – a real test of mental strength (you have to be slightly mental to embark on something like this, especially in severely bad weather).
+The finish line at The Mall lie ahead and as I it I realised that this was easily the hardest charity event I had ever done – a real test of mental strength (you have to be slightly mental to embark on something like this, especially in severely bad weather).

 I don't mind saying that I was a little emotional after finishing, something that took me by surprise.
 I collected my medal and prepared for the ride home through London's streets – just 15 miles to go.
 The hailstones returned and everybody ran for whatever cover they could find, but it only lasted a couple of minutes.